 - Article Title: the article title should provide a distilled description of the entire article, be concise and informative.

-- Author Information: include full names of each, his/her/their highest academic degree, his/her/their current departmental and institutional affiliations, and an email address for each author.
+- Author Information: include full names of each contributing author, his/her/their highest academic degree, his/her/their current departmental and institutional affiliations, and an email address for each author.

 - Disclaimers: Authors need to disclaim if the article has been submitted to other publications and/or presented at a conference or meeting.